nanw1103/rest-bridge/README.md

 ## Access Control
 Method 1: In hub options, specify different network interface for management endpoint, client endpoint, and connector endpoint.
 Use firewall/security group/api gateway to control the access

-Method 2: Control context based access on api gateway/proxy/nginx, etc.
+Method 2: Control context based access on api gateway or load balancer, etc.

 ## HTTPS/WSS
 Consider adding HTTPS/WSS on your load balancer or API gateway